 I’m no wino…sorry correct that, I’m no wine connoisseur, but if there was such a place where the sun shone everyday, the glorious nectar of the Gods flowed freely and delicious platters of food accompanied said nectar, you could say you’d found a little slice of heaven.
-That’s exactly how we felt while wine tasting in the Cape Winelands (and frankly what better kind of land is there) of South Africa.
+That’s exactly how we felt while wine tasting in South Africa’s Cape Winelands (and frankly what better kind of land is there).
 There are oodles of vineyards to choose from in the area, so during our time in the region, we mastered the art of choosing our wine estates carefully – here’s how to win at wine tasting in South Africa.

 *Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, they will help me keep this site up and running!

 Top tips on how to win at wine tasting in South Africa: